Blaizzy/mlx-embeddings/docs/Brew-Livecheck.md

 It's sometimes necessary to override this default behavior to create a working check.
 If a source doesn't provide the newest version, we need to check a different one.
 If livecheck doesn't correctly match version text, we need to provide an appropriate regex or `strategy` block.

 This can be accomplished by adding a `livecheck` block to the formula/cask/resource.
-For more information on the available methods, please refer to the [`Livecheck` class documentation](https://rubydoc.brew.sh/Livecheck.html).
+For more information on the available methods, please refer to the [`Livecheck` class documentation](https://rubydoc.brew.sh/Livecheck).

 ## Creating a check

 1. **Use the debug output to understand the situation**. `brew livecheck --debug <formula>|<cask>` provides information about which URLs livecheck tries, any strategies that apply, matched versions, etc.

 1. **Research available sources to select a URL**.
-Try removing the file name from `stable`/`url`, to see if this is a directory listing page.
+Try removing the file name from `stable`/`url` to see if it provides a directory listing page.
 If that doesn't work, try to find a page that links to the file (e.g. a download page).
 If it's not possible to find the newest version on the website, try checking other sources from the formula/cask.
 When necessary, search for other sources outside of the formula/cask.

 1. **Create a regex, if necessary**.
 If the check works without a regex and wouldn't benefit from having one, it's usually fine to omit it.
 More information on creating regexes can be found in the [regex guidelines](#regex-guidelines) section.

 ### General guidelines

 * **Only use `strategy` when it's necessary**.
-For example, if livecheck is already using `Git` for a URL, it's not necessary to use `strategy :git`.
+For example, if livecheck is already using the `Git` strategy for a URL, it's not necessary to use `strategy :git`.
 However, if `Git` applies to a URL but we need to use `PageMatch`, it's necessary to specify `strategy :page_match`.

-* **Only use the `GithubLatest` strategy when it's necessary and correct**. `github.com` rate limits requests and we try to minimize our use of this strategy to avoid hitting the rate limit on CI or when using `brew livecheck --tap` on large taps (e.g. homebrew/core).
+* **Only use the `GithubLatest` strategy when it's necessary and correct**.
+GitHub rate-limits requests so we try to minimize our use of this strategy to avoid hitting the rate limit on CI or when using `brew livecheck --tap` on large taps (e.g. `homebrew/core`).
 The `Git` strategy is often sufficient and we only need to use `GithubLatest` when the "latest" release is different than the newest version from the tags.

 ### URL guidelines